Klipper3d/klipper/docs/G-Codes.md

 The following command is available when the [dual_carriage config section](Config_Reference.md#dual_carriage) is
 enabled:
-- `SET_DUAL_CARRIAGE CARRIAGE=[0|1]`: This command will set the active
+- `SET_DUAL_CARRIAGE CARRIAGE=[0|1] [HOMING=[0|1]]`: This command will set
-  carriage.
+  the active carriage.
 It is typically invoked from the activate_gcode and deactivate_gcode fields in a multiple extruder configuration.
+The HOMING parameter is only suitable for markforged robots.
+If `HOMING=1` is set then the activating carriage will home.
+Default is 0, not to home.
+- `SET_DUAL_CARRIAGE_MODE MODE=[FULL_CONTROL|DUPLICATION|MIRRORED]`: This
+  command will set the movement mode.
+If `MODE=DUPLICATION` is set then the printer will replicate the movement on both carriages.
+Be sure to move the stepper configured in [dual_carriage] before activating the mode.
+If `MODE=MIRRORED` is set then the printer will replicate symmetrically the movement on both carriages.
+If `MODE=FULL_CONTROL` is set then the printer will use the carriages alternatively.

 ## TMC2130, TMC2660, TMC2208, TMC2209 and TMC5160

 The following commands are available when any of the